-Heated gloves or mittens can cost upwards of $300 — but not these.
-Volt’s 7-Volt Battery Heated Mittens ($119) are fully decked out like many other mitts on this list: with a nylon shell, leather palm, and waterproof breathable membrane.
+Heated gloves or mittens can cost upward of $300 — but not these.
+Volt’s 7-Volt Battery-Heated Mittens ($119) are fully decked out like many other mitts on this list: with a nylon shell, leather palm, and waterproof breathable membrane.
 In terms of the heating element, the Volt mitts have ultra-thin stainless steel heating wires bonded into the fabric to heat across the back and palm of your hand.

 The system, which heats up to 150 degrees, has a built-in microprocessor for heat control and is powered by a 7-volt portable battery.
 Volt says it lasts for 2 hours on the highest setting and up to at least 8 hours on low.

 Designed for mountaineering and high-elevation adventure, these mittens prove warm even in the coldest conditions.
 The leather palm provides plenty of grip, and the three-panel thumb construction allows for even better dexterity to grab gear.
 We like the longer cuff for its all-around sturdy construction, keeping snow from sneaking in.

 Perhaps best of all is the thumb insulation that keeps the secluded digit warm all day long.
 And speaking of insulation, the PrimaLoft not only repels water but also dries quickly if it does get wet.
 This is key for staying warm all day.
 And if you get too warm, simply remove the liner.
 We’re on our fifth year using the Alti Mittens ($199), and they’re still going strong.